 I was attracted to these Behringers because they were really cheap.
 I am a cheapskate.
 The earcups are a little too large for me.
 They didn’t fit perfectly – the headband is wide and flat and so they fit awkwardly.
 The earpads are also a little hard, but I’m sure they get softer with use.
 They do look durable.
 The headband is made from a plastic mold.
 And the cord is not detachable.
 If you take good care of them, I’m sure they’d last at least a couple of years.

 To reiterate, the Senal SMH-1000 is the best headphone for transcription that I’ve ever used.
 The earcups were small enough to snugly fit over my ears.
 If you have large ears you can get the Senal SMH-1000 with extra deep ear cushions.
 The rounded headband, soft cushions, and the swivel mechanism makes for a very comfortable, snug fit.
 Very durable build and look, with stainless steel hinges and metal earpiece backs.
 But what sets them apart is the detachable cord, what a godsend!
 They come with 2 cords, a 10 feet coiled cord and 3 feet straight cord.
-My only wish is the straight cord was longer.
-The sound is simply superb.
+My only wish was the straight cord was longer.
+And I got feedback that they are uncomfortable with glasses on.
+However, the sound is simply superb.
 Simply perfect for transcription.
+Check price on Amazon.

 That’s it for this post on headphones for transcription.
 Hope you like my recommendations.
 Keep an eye out for new posts on mac transcription software and foot pedals.
 I’d love to hear from you – any feedback/comments are appreciated.
 What transcription headphones do you use?
 What are the main factors that influenced your buying decision?
 Let me know in the comments below.